|Sources of Persecution||Clan And Ethnic Antagonism|

 |Leader||President Abdel Fattah el-Sisi|

-Pray also for the safety of those who leave Islam to follow Jesus.
+Pray for God’s provision and comfort over those who leave Islam to follow Jesus.

 Pray for strength and boldness as the underground church faces severe restrictions and violence.

 Pray that God would bring Islamist extremists to Christ and use them for His good purposes.